Cycling adventure from Split to Dubrovnik

 Ascent: + 415 m / + 1360 ft

 This morning you leave the town of Korčula and you start cycling on the Pelješac peninsula.
 From Orebić till Ston you will have impressive views over the island of Korčula and Mljet.
 In this part of Croatia there is a long history of wine making and you will have the opportunity to taste some of the best Croatian wines, such as Dingač and Postup, along the route.
 This tour ends in the town of Ston, where salt was production for the Dubrovnik Republic.
 Ston had in the 14th century a 5 kilometres long wall, which made part of the fortification of Dubrovnik Republic.
 From Ston you will have a transfer to Dubrovnik.
-End of tour
+End of bike trip

 Highlights: Peninsula Peljesac, Ston and Dubrovnik, wineries